Justintime50/harvey-ui/README.md

 ## Usage

-Visit `harvey-ui.localhost` in a browser to get started.
+Visit `harvey.localhost` in a browser to get started.

 ### Default Login